Skip to main content

 Starting indoors: 4 weeks before last frost.
 Soak seeds 24 hours before planting - the hard seed coat benefits from soaking.
 Plant 1/2 inch deep in individual 4-inch pots.
 Germination at 75-85°F in 7-14 days.
 Transplant after last frost when nights are above 55°F.

-Trellis: essential and substantial.
-Luffa vines are aggressive - they reach 15-30 feet in a full season and are heavy once fruiting begins.
-A string trellis on T-posts or a sturdy fence works; lightweight trellises collapse under the vine weight.
+Trellis: essential, substantial, and vertical.
+Luffa vines reach 15-30 feet in a full season and become heavy once fruiting begins - a lightweight trellis collapses.
+A cattle panel anchored to T-posts, or a sturdy fence at least 6 feet tall, is the minimum appropriate support.
 Space plants 2-3 feet apart at the base.

 Pollination: separate male and female flowers on the same plant.
 Bee activity handles pollination in most gardens.
 Female flowers have a tiny immature luffa at the base; male flowers are on a slender stem without a basal ovary.